KenKundert/avendesora/doc/configuring.rst

 **default_field** = 'passcode password passphrase':

-    The name of the field to use for the value command when one is not given.
+    The name of the field to use for the :ref:`value command <value command>` when one is not given.
 May be a space separated list of names, in which case the first that is found is used.

 .. index::
     single: default_vector_field setting

 **default_vector_field** = 'questions':

-    The name of the field to use when an integer is given as the argument to the value command.
+    The name of the field to use when an integer is given as the argument to the :ref:`value command <value command>`.
 In this case the field is expected to be a list and the argument is taken to be the index of the desired value.
-    For example, if default_vector_field is 'question' and the argument given with the value command is 1, then question[1] is produced.
+    For example, if default_vector_field is 'question' and the argument given with the :ref:`value command <value command>` is 1, then question[1] is produced.

 .. index::
     single: credential_ids setting